connexcs/docs/invoice.md

 ![alt text][invoice-3]

 You can also download PDF version of invoice by clicking on "PDF".
-After clicking "Edit" button, a new page will show up, make the required changes and click on "Save".
+After clicking "Edit" button, a new page will appear, make the required changes and click on "Save".

 ![alt text][invoice-4]